mess110/vrum/tutorials/CHEATSHEET.md

 ## Video

 Playing a video works by creating a fullscreen div and adding a scalable video element to it.
+The video removes itself by calling `removeVideo` automatically when the video finishes playing.

 ```
-// name added to Hodler
-sceneWhenFinished = 'gameScene'
-// switched to scene when video finishes playing
-Utils.playVideo("assets/agent.mp4", sceneWhenFinished)

-// or when removeVideo is called.
-Utils.removeVideo(sceneWhenFinished)
+Utils.playVideo("assets/agent.mp4")
+Utils.isPlayingVideo()
+Utils.removeVideo()
 ```